-Every 2-3 weeks, students will complete timed in-class writing assessments.
+Students will complete timed in-class writing assessments.
 These formative assessments will be based on materials and topics addressed in class.
 They will cover content, literary strategies, and relevant vocabulary (definitions & use in context).
 They will also complete practice multiple choice exercises.